Desexing for your pet at a great price

 Cat and kitten desexing in Brisbane

 Your kitten can be desexed as early as three to four months.
-During the breading season – from September to march each year – your kitten can come ‘into season’ as young as four and a half months, so early desexing can prevent unwanted pregnancies.
+During the breeding season – from September to march each year – your kitten can come ‘into season’ as young as four and a half months, so early desexing can prevent unwanted pregnancies.

 We mask-induce all kittens and cats.
 This prevents apnea, which is a condition where your cat can stop breathing for a short period after being induced with a liquid anaesthetic.
 We have exclusively used this method for over ten years and, as a result, no longer see any episodes of apnea in any cats or kittens.